gtrxAC/mre-makefile/README.md

 ## Status
 ### What works
 - Compiling a VXP file under Linux
+- Compiling a VXP file under Windows
 - Running a compiled VXP on MRE 3.x phones

-### What is untested
-- Compiling a VXP file under Windows

 ### What doesn't work
 - Compiling a VXP file under macOS